Attention-based Aspect Reasoning for Knowledge Base Question Answering on Clinical Notes: The ClinicalKBQA Dataset

-\textbf{Question Types: } Our primary goal of knowledge base question answering on clinical notes is to extract patient information from unstructured clinical text.
+Our primary goal of knowledge base question answering on clinical notes is to extract patient information from unstructured clinical text.
 Therefore, all questions included in our ClinicalKBQA dataset are factoid questions which aim to seek reliable and concise medical history information about patients.
-We group the questions in ClinicalKBQA dataset into different types based on the starting words.
-The distributions of question types showed in Figure~\ref{fig:question-types-1} are generated based on the most common first two starting words in all questions.
-Table~\ref{tab:question_types} provides the quantitative percentage of various question types along with specific examples.
-It can be observed that the questions starting with ``What'', ``List/Search/Give/Provide'' and ``Which'' account for a large proportion of the dataset and aim to ask for detailed medical facts, such as prescribed medications and the smoking status.
+We analyzed the quantitative percentage of various question types in ClinicalKBQA data and find that the questions starting with ``What'', ``List/Search/Give/Provide'', and ``Which'' account for a large proportion of the dataset and aim to ask for detailed medical facts, such as prescribed medications and the smoking status.
 The questions starting with ``Why'' and ``How'' tend to be open-ended in many open-domain question answering datasets.
 However, in the ClinicalKBQA dataset, the ``Why'' and ``How'' types of questions are mainly included for retrieving attribute facts about medication, including prescribed reason, dosage, frequency, and duration.
 In addition, the question type ``When'' are included for extracting the admission and discharge time of patients.

-In Figure~\ref{fig:question-types-2}, we also show a distribution of the most common bigrams used in all questions in ClinicalKBQA dataset.
-It provides an overview about the specific patient information that various questions aim to extract from clinical notes.